shoumikchow/shoumikchow.github.io/pages/experience.md

 ## Experience

 ### Education
+* University of Houston
+MS in Computer Science, 2021

 * BRAC University
 BS in Computer Science, 2016

-* University of Houston
-MS in Computer Science, 2021

 ### Work

 I first started working straight out of high school as an English Language teacher at [Mastermind](https://www.mastermindschool.org/), the same high school I graduated from.
 I taught English to sixth grade students.

-After graduating from BRAC University, I started working at KolpoKoushol, detailed in the [Research](../pages/research) page.
+I was an intern at [G&R](https://www.green-red.com/) from January 2016 to April 2016 where I was in the Android development team.

-While at KolpoKoushol, I got a job at [Panacea Live](https://www.panacea.live/) for 1.5 years as a backend developer where I worked on technology to protect consumers from counterfeit products in the market.
+In April 2016, I got a job at [Panacea Live](https://www.panacea.live/) where I worked on technology to protect consumers from counterfeit products.

-I quit Panacea Live to concentrate on research work with KolpoKoushol.
+I worked from February 2016 to January 2019 at KolpoKoushol, detailed in the [Research](../pages/research) page.

-After KolpoKoushol, I started working at [Gaze](https://gaze.ai) where I had a short but very sweet 6 month stint, working with the smartest people in the country to solve difficult computer vision problems.
+In February 2019, I started working at [Gaze](https://gaze.ai) where I had a short but very sweet 6 month stint, working with the smartest people in the country to solve difficult computer vision problems.

+Currently, I work at the [Quantitative Imaging Lab](http://www2.cs.uh.edu/~shah/) at the University of Houston where I work with graph structures and vidoes.

 [back](https://shoumikchow.com))